DDT is a debugger for C, C++ and Fortran 90 threaded and parallel codes, produced by Linaro.

 - Set the queue parameters.
 The first time you use DDT , you must configure the queue submissions.
 Check the box next to Submit to queue.

-- In the Submit to queue row, select the Parameters tab.
-In the Queue parameters window that opens:
+- In the Run (queue submission mode) window, in the Submit to queue row, select the Parameters tab.
+A Queue parameters window will open.

 - Set the queue name to be one of RM, RM-small, EM, or GPU.